 - Focus on progress and building skills rather than employee promotion.
 This isn’t to say you shouldn’t help employees work toward promotion goals if they have them.
 But not all team members will want to progress at the same speed, and some might not want to move up at all and favor lateral or diagonal career paths instead.
 Adjust your employee development conversations and training sessions with this in mind.

 - Individualize development.
-Some of your company’s training programs will have to be general enough for everyone to take, like courses or coaching related to widely used software or tools.
+Some of your company’s training programs will have to be general enough for everyone to take, like courses or coaching related to widely used software or modules.
 But your organization can provide more individualized learning paths using performance reviews for development.
 Both managers and reports benefit from working together to determine what action steps employees need to take to improve specific skills ahead of their next assessment.

 ⭐ An excellent way for managers to collaborate with team members on their personalized development paths is to have them fill out performance appraisal forms, which help staff take stock of their current competency and skill levels.